code-423n4/2021-11-overlay/README.md

 Each market inherits from `OverlayV1Market.sol` and tracks:

-- Total open interest outstanding on long and short sides in `OverlayV1OI.sol`:
+- Total open interest outstanding on long and short sides.
+In `OverlayV1OI.sol`:
 ```
 uint256 internal __oiLong__; // total long open interest
 uint256 internal __oiShort__; // total short open interest
 ```
-- Accumulator snapshots for how much of the open interest cap has been entered into in the past in `OverlayV1Comptroller.sol`:
+- Accumulator snapshots for how much of the open interest cap has been entered into in the past.
+In `OverlayV1Comptroller.sol`:
 ```
 Roller[60] public impactRollers;
 ```
-- Accumulator snapshots for how much OVL has been printed in the past in `OverlayV1Comptroller.sol`:
+- Accumulator snapshots for how much OVL has been printed in the past.
+In `OverlayV1Comptroller.sol`:
 ```
 Roller[60] public brrrrdRollers;
 ```
-- Historical prices fetched from the oracle in `OverlayV1PricePoint.sol`:
+- Historical prices fetched from the oracle.
+In `OverlayV1PricePoint.sol`:
 ```
 // mapping from price point index to realized historical prices
 PricePoint[] internal _pricePoints;
 ```
-- Collateral managers approved by governance to add/remove open interest in `OverlayV1Governance.sol`:
+- Collateral managers approved by governance to add/remove open interest.
+In `OverlayV1Governance.sol`:
 ```
 mapping (address => bool) public isCollateral;
 ```